 Another good rule of thumb is to mute all the participants when they join the class.
 This ensures that there is no background noise in the recording and that all participants can clearly hear you both in the live class and recording.

 If you chose the cloud option, all of your video recordings can be found in the recording section of your Zoom account.
-Once you have the recordings of your classes, as mentioned, you can choose to download the videos to send them in a file using Dropbox, Google Drive, or WeTransfer, or copy and share the shareable recording link right from Zoom.
+Once you have the recordings of your classes, as mentioned, you can choose to download the videos and send them directly via email to your customers in a file using Dropbox, Google Drive, or WeTransfer, or copy and share the shareable recording link right from Zoom and add it into your On Demand library.

 Selling, sharing, and telling your customers about your on-demand content